 Internet Explorer Alert: It would appear that you are running Internet Explorer, which is an unsecure, outdated browser.
 Please download a modern browser to ensure a pleasant, secure and functional browsing experience.

-Below is a breakdown of Slippery Rock University’s positive COVID-19 tests, by constituency.
+Below is a breakdown of Slippery Rock University’s positive COVID-19 tests, by constituency, for the spring 2022 semester.
 Numbers are indicative of persons that have been on the SRU campus within 14 days prior to obtaining a positive test result.
 Those that have tested positive are either isolating in a designated location on campus or at their off-campus residence with medical guidance being provided by Student Health Services and/or their personal health care professional until they recover.

 |Monitoring||In Quarantine*||In Isolation**|